ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** A woman unsatisfied must have luxuries.
-But a woman who loves a man would sleep on a board. — D. H. Lawrence
+> **Citacao:** You must welcome change as the rule but not as your ruler.  — Denis Waitley

 fim do arquivo